Felt: Uses

-Felt had many uses in ancient times, and continues to be widely used today in textiles, footwear, art, and a wide range of industries and manufacturing processes that include the automotive industry and casinos to musical instruments and home construction.
+Felt has modern applications in textiles and footwear, and is used in the automotive industry as acoustic liners and anti-vibration components for NVH control, on gaming tables in casinos (a feltlike woven wool cloth often called Baize), in musical instruments (wool felt on piano hammers), and in home construction as roofing felt underlayment.
+In papermaking, press felts support and dewater the wet web; their imprint historically produced a "felt side" of the sheet, and many fine papers emulate this texture as "felt-marked" or "felt finish" stocks.
+Felt paper is commonly used for presentation folders, invitations and annual report covers.

 Industrial uses

 Felt is frequently used in industry as a sound or vibration damper, as a non-woven fabric for air filtration, and in machinery for cushioning and padding moving parts.

 Firearms

 Felt is used in gun wadding, either inside cartridges or pushed down the barrel of a muzzleloader.

 Home decor

-Felt can be used in home furnishings like table runners, placemats, coasters, and even as backing for area rugs.
-It can add a touch of warmth and texture to a space.
+Felt can be used in home furnishings like table runners, placemats, coasters, and as backing for area rugs.